 This activity in part led to my work as a clinical instructor, teaching professor, and academic dean at the Acupuncture & Integrative Medicine College, Berkeley.
 We revamped the curriculum and helped transform the school into one of the preeminent institutions in the western world for the study of Acupuncture & East Asian Medicine.

-Having retired from the world of acupuncture politics and education, I'm now in private practice as a Lafayette acupuncturist at Lamorinda Healing Arts and Radiance Family Wellness.
+Having retired from the world of acupuncture politics and education, I'm now in private practice as a Lafayette acupuncturist at Lamorinda Healing Arts.
 I’m also the proud father of two healthy and flourishing daughters who sparkle and delight my world, and stay sane and balanced with meditation, reading, yoga, running, biking, ultimate frisbee, tasty cooking experiments, and acupuncture.

 Experienced Acupuncturist & East Asian Medicine Provider serving Lafayette acupuncture Moraga acupuncture Orinda acupuncture Pleasant Hill acupuncture Concord acupuncture Walnut Creek, acupuncture Alamo acupuncture Danville acupuncture San Ramon acupuncture Dublin acupuncture, Contra Costa & Alameda